Color Theory in Web Design: Beginner's Guide

 Color Wheel - Hue, Tint, Tone, & Shade

-Hue, Lightness, Saturation, and Contrast
+Hue, Lightness, Saturation, Gradient and Contrast

-According to an artist’s perspective, hue is the position of a color on the color wheel; that means it gives you a rough idea of how close the actual colors are despite their tints, shades, and lightness.
+According to an artist's perspective, hue is the position of a color on the color wheel.
+That means it gives you a rough idea of how close the actual colors are despite their tints, shades, and lightness.

 On the other hand, brightness refers to either tints or shades.
 The brighter color concerns white or when they are more tinted or less shaded.
 It can also be used alternately with lightness.